On additive bases in infinite abelian semigroups: Preliminary results

 If there exists an invariant mean on $T$, then $T$ is said to be \textit{amenable}.
 It is known that all abelian semigroups are amenable (for a proof, see \cite[Theorem 6.2.12]{landmark}).
-However, even in $\N$, all known proofs of the existence of invariant means are nonconstructive\footnote{Observe that popular densities such as the lower asymptotic one do not satisfy the first axiom: only an inequality is true in general.}, and require the axiom of choice in one way or another (e.g. the Hahn-Banach theorem or ultrafilters).
+However, even in $\N$, all known proofs of the existence of invariant means are nonconstructive\footnote{Observe that popular densities such as the lower asymptotic one do not satisfy the equality of (D1): only an inequality is true in general.}, and require the axiom of choice in one way or another (e.g. the Hahn-Banach theorem or ultrafilters).

 In Sections \ref{sec:x} and \ref{sec:s}, we will use the existence of invariant means as a blackbox and make crucial use of their properties to prove our results.
 For now, we record the following simple fact, which is an immediate extension of the so-called prehistorical lemma to invariant means. \begin{lemma} Let $T$ be a cancellative abelian semigroup, $G$ be its Grothendieck group and $d$ be a density on $T$.
 If $A, B \subset T$ and $d(A) + d(B) > 1$ then $T \subset A-B\subset G$.
 In particular, if $T$ is a group then $T=A-B$. \end{lemma} \begin{proof} Let $t\in T$.
 By (D2), $d(A)+d(t+B)=d(A)+d(B)>1$.
 By axioms (D1) and (D3), we infer that $A\cap (t+B)\neq\emptyset$.
 Let $a=t+b\in A\cap (t+B)$, then $t=a-b\in A-B$. \end{proof}